abaisero/baise.ro/index.md

 icon: fa-home
 ---

-# # Hi!
+# Hi!

-I'm Andrea Baisero.
-Welcome to my website.
-Click around, have a blast.
+I'm Andrea Baisero, welcome to my website.
+Click around, have a blast!